danielgavrilov/techsoc/_posts/2016-04-22-southampton-trip.md

 ![Chris Explaining]({{ site.baseurl }}/assets/images/blog/southampton-2016/chris_explaining.jpg)

+---

-If you are curious about what we are doing and want to get involved, join us at our next TechSoc x ISD Meetup on the 8th of June from 5pm-7pm in the Podium.
+If you are curious about what we are doing and want to get involved, join us at our next [TechSoc x ISD Meetup](/series/techsoc-x-isd) on the 8th of June from 5pm-7pm in the Podium.
 (All UCL staff and students welcome)

 You can also sign up to our TechSoc ISD joined Slack with your UCL email address: [techsocISD.slack.com](//techsocISD.slack.com)